Frequently Asked Questions (FAQs)

 Is a regional transportation funding measure needed and if so when would it go on the ballot for voter consideration?

 MTC, county transportation authorities and transit agencies are considering all options, including a potential ballot measure in 2026, to create a sustainable revenue flow that will ensure a faster, more reliable and more customer-focused transit network for all Bay Area communities.
-The requested state operating assistance would help bridge the gap between the current fiscal cliff and future funding streams.

 What would a regional transportation measure look like?
 What type of tax is under consideration?